Joy to the World (Three Dog Night song): All-time charts

 The single had been out less than two months, when on April 9, 1971, "Joy to the World" was certified gold by the Recording Industry Association of America, for shipments of over one million units across the United States.
 The record was also given a Gold Leaf award by RPM magazine for sales of over a million units.
 The record won the award for the Best Selling Hit Single Record by the National Association of Recording Merchandisers in March 1972.

 It was also ranked by Billboard magazine as the #1 pop single of 1971.
 The song was also nominated for a Grammy Award for Best Pop Vocal Performance by a Duo Or Group during the 14th Grammy Awards.

 The single went on to sell 5 million copies worldwide.

 Cover versions

 Axton subsequently recorded his own version of the song for his album Joy to the World (1971).
 Little Richard recorded a cover of the song for his 1971 album, The King of Rock and Roll, with a lengthy spoken intro and outro in the style of Black sermonic tradition preaching.
-The song has also been covered by Conway Twitty, Lynn Anderson, Anita Bryant, and others.
+The song has also been covered by Conway Twitty, Lynn Anderson, and others.